jpsm83/health/documentation/n8n/articleTranslation.md

 Rules:
 1. Translate ONLY content section to {{ $('Languages array').item.json.language }}
-2. REWRITE articleContext, SEO and socialMedia content (not translate) - articleContext must maintain *SAME OR SIMILAR CHARACTER LENGTH* as original, but **NEVER EXCEED 200 CHARACTERS** (critical - article creation will fail if exceeded)
 3. REWRITE SEO and socialMedia to *ENSURE CHARACTERS LIMIT* compliance
 4. Update hreflang, canonicalUrl, slug
 5. Use language mappings for articles and categories